Seagate/cortx-fs-ganesha/README.md

 # CORTXFS-Ganesha

-The CORTXFS-GANESHA repository provides the FSAL code for CORTXFS that is used by the CORTX-NFS-Ganesha repository.
-In other words, CORTXFS-Ganesha is the backend for CORTXFS implementation.
-The FSAL (Filesystem Abstraction Layer) implements the NFS-Ganesha FSAL-API based on CORTXFS as the underlying filesystem.
+The CORTXFS-GANESHA repository provides CORTXFS FSAL (Filesystem Abstraction Layer) code.
+This code implements NFS Ganesha FSAL-APIs, based on CORTXFS as the underlying filesystem.
+NFS Ganesha makes calls into CORTXFS FSAL code and CORTXFS FSAL code interacts with CORTXFS.

 **See also:**